Wells Gray Cave Frequently Asked Questions

-A: A Director’s order has been issued closing the cave and surrounding area.
+A Director’s Order has been issued closing the cave and surrounding area.

-A: Until risks to Public Safety have been assessed the Director’s Order will remain in effect.
+Until risks to public safety have been assessed the Director’s Order will remain in effect.

 - Q: Why has BC Parks closed the cave and surrounding area?

-A: BC Parks has issued a Director’s Order for the primary purpose of ensuring Public Safety.
-The closure will also provide BC Parks with the required time to accommodate First Nations consultation, determine heritage, conservation and ecological values, and to consider appropriate measures to preserve the integrity of the cave and surrounding area.
+A: BC Parks has issued a Director’s Order for the primary purpose of ensuring public safety.
+The closure will also provide BC Parks with the required time to engage with First Nations, assess cultural, conservation and ecological values, and to consider appropriate measures to preserve the integrity of the cave and surrounding area.

 The following safety FAQ were provided in consultation with Doug Munroe, BC Provincial Coordinator of Alberta/British Columbia Cave Rescue Service.